 Child Molestation Punishment and Sentence under California Penal Code 647.6 PC

-Duty to register as a sex offender
+Do you have to register as a sex offender for child molestation?

 Court options at the time of sentencing for child annoyance or molestation